Frequently Asked Questions

 If you have a preference on where we place your new bucket, just let us know!

-Our goal is to compost anything organic.
+Our goal is to compost anything that came from living matter.
 Veggies, fruits, coffee grounds, meats and fish, dairy, newspapers, paper egg cartons and shells are great to put in your little green bucket.
 For a detailed list, click here.
 If you have any questions, feel free to text or email us, or check out our “Will it compost?” posts on Facebook.

 We have a small farm in western Johnson County and all the compostable materials we collect go there to be turned into compost for members, and community and school gardens.